-Equity release is a way to access some of the money tied up in the value of your home without having to move house.
+Equity Release is a way to access some of the money tied up in the value of your home if you are over the age of 55.
+You can release the money as a lump sum or in instalments.

-There are different plans that allow you to release this cash, either by taking out a loan secured against your home, or selling a part or all of your home.
+There are different plans that allow you to release this cash, either by taking out a loan secured against your home, or by selling part or all of it.
+The two main types are lifetime mortgages (the most popular option) and home reversions schemes.

-The equity in your home is the market value of your property minus any outstanding mortgage or other debt secured on it.
+The equity in your home is the market value of your property minus any outstanding mortgage or other debt secured against it.

-Over the years, property values in the UK have risen.
-So, if you bought your home some time ago, you could now find yourself with a decent amount of equity.
+Over the years, property prices in the UK have risen.
+So, if you bought your home some time ago, you could now find yourself with a good amount of equity.

 Here are a few examples: